 While the teachers in schools are responsible for all teaching-learning processes, a Volunteer at a school could enrich the teaching-learning process by conducting co-scholastic activities.
 The volunteers will, therefore, be engaged for co-scholastic activities and not be a replacement for the regular teachers and neither will they be involved in any kind of formal teaching.

 Implementation of the programme

-The programme will be piloted across 19 States which committed to do so in the conference of State Ministers of Education held on 8th February, 2016.
-These States are Assam, Andhra Pradesh, Bihar, Chattisgarh, Delhi, Haryana, Himachal Pradesh, Gujarat, Goa, Karnataka, Madhya Pradesh, Manipur, Odisha, Punjab, Rajasthan, Telengana, Tripura, Uttarkhand and Uttar Pradesh.
+The programme will be piloted across 19 States which committed to doing so in the conference of State Ministers of Education held on 8th February 2016.
+These states are Assam, Andhra Pradesh, Bihar, Chattisgarh, Delhi, Haryana, Himachal Pradesh, Gujarat, Goa, Karnataka, Madhya Pradesh, Manipur, Odisha, Punjab, Rajasthan, Telangana, Tripura, Uttarakhand and Uttar Pradesh.
 It was decided there that the MHRD will develop detailed guidelines for the programme in consultation with MyGov.in and these will be shared with the States for their suggestions before it is piloted.

 The programme will be implemented with children in elementary classes (Std.
 1-8) of a government school.
 Schools that will participate in the pilot programme must meet the following requirements:

 a.
 Have a full time Head Teacher for the school.